 Before you even put the skates on their feet, you need to make sure you have all the right equipment in order to teach them.

-As well as the skates themselves, you will need elbow and knee pads, a helmet, and a mouthguard if you wish to add an extra layer of protection to your child’s safety.
-This may sound like overkill, but this is the same amount of gear that an adult skater would wear.
+As well as the kids roller skates themselves, you will need elbow pads and knee pads, wrist guards, a helmet, and a mouthguard if you wish to add an extra layer of protection to your child’s safety.
+This may sound like overkill, but this is the same amount of protective gear that an adult skater would wear.

-One of the best ways to set your children up for success when first starting out, is to teach them the basics.
+One of the best ways to set younger kids up for success when first starting out, is to get some skates for kids and teach them the basics.

-This means there’s going to be a lot of time spent on helping them simply learn to maintain their balance while wearing their skates.
-Due to this new sense of movement being new to them, it’s best to have them practice walking around in their skates, on padded ground such as grass and/or carpet, to help them get used to the sensation.
+This means there’s going to be a lot of time spent on helping them simply learn to find and maintain their balance point while wearing their roller skates.
+Due to this new sense of movement being new to them, it’s best to have young skaters practice walking around in their new skates, on padded ground such as grass and/or carpet, to help them get used to the sensation.

 You’ll also want to teach them the proper skating stance early on, which is to keep their knees bent and for them to always be slightly leaning forward.
 Depending on the age of your child, this part of the process may take longer than others, however, it’s easily the best way to ensure they process with greater ease.

-Once your child feels confident with walking in their skates, this is the ideal time to begin getting them to roll on them.
+Once your child feels confident with walking in their roller skates, this is the ideal time to begin getting them to roll on them.
 Depending on how comfortable your child feels, you can either hold their hand while they do this, or allow them to try it out themselves.
-Again, practicing on carpet or grass is best.
+Again, for beginner skaters practicing on carpet or grass is best, depending on whether you are indoor or outdoor skating.

-Eventually, you’ll then be able to introduce them shifting from one skate to the other, while moving forwards.
+Eventually, as soon as they have started skating properly, you’ll then be able to introduce them shifting from one foot to the other, while moving forwards.

-Overall, it’s continued practice and patience that will help your child to learn and succeed.
+Overall, it’s continued practice and patience that will help your child to learn and succeed at their own pace.
 As well as your ability to move past any falls they may experience; when your child falls over, encourage them to keep on learning.
 If you show fear, they can easily learn to be afraid and nervous about continuing to learn.

 Roller Skating is a Good Introduction to Other Sports